BlubbrDev/site/src/_posts/blib.md

 ---
-title: "Two Forms of Pre-rendering"
+title: "Two Forms of Pre-rendering a really long title"
 img: "https://images.unsplash.com/photo-1604964432806-254d07c11f32?ixid=MnwxMjA3fDB8MHxzZWFyY2h8MXx8ZGV2ZWxvcGVyfGVufDB8fDB8fA%3D%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=500&q=60"
 date: "2020-01-02"
 tags: "Blubbr, Press, News"
 ---
 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.

 - **Static Generation** is the pre-rendering method that generates the HTML at **build time**.
 The pre-rendered HTML is then _reused_ on each request.